 The research in my lab is focused on breeding, genetics, genomics, and physiology of shrub willow bioenergy crops.
 Shrub willow (Salix spp.) produce high yields of woody biomass when grown as a dedicated short-rotation crop on marginal or underutilized land.
 Willow stems are harvested every three years and the plants resprout after each cutback, making willow fields productive for more than 20 years.
-I direct the largest willow breeding program in North America and collaborate with colleagues across North America on studies of willow biomass composition, willow crop management, and regional yield trials.
+I direct the largest willow breeding program in North America and collaborate on studies of willow biomass composition, willow crop management, and regional yield trials.

 My long-term research goals include maintaining and strengthening the willow breeding program, so that it can invigorate and sustain a dramatically expanded commercial willow bioenergy enterprise that will have significant impact on stimulating agricultural productivity, improving the environment, and strengthening local economies.
 I also aim to develop this system as one that can build upon our basic understanding of perennial woody plant physiology, the genetic basis of biomass production, and the domestication of perennial bioenergy crops.
 Included among the goals I hope to achieve over the course of my research career are:

 1) To produce and commercialize new cultivars of willow bioenergy crops that display improved and consistent yield across a wide variety of sites with resistance to pests and diseases;